Alamantus/Lexiconga/README.md

 Visit `migrate.php` on your `version1` server with `?outgoing=true` set in order to begin the transfer.
 The other server's `migrate.php` will receive an "incoming" request multiple times, and your screen will display messages as it works.

 _DELETE THESE `migrate.php` FILES IMMEDIATELY AFTER MIGRATION IS COMPLETE!_.

+## Emails

+Be sure you set up email senders/receivers for at least these 3 email addresses:

+- help (can be forwarder)
+- donotreply (must be sender)
+- ads (can be forwarder)